-SMART CITY BRAKE SUPPORT Automatic braking systems are usually reserved for luxury cars, so it's refreshing to see one in a mid-$20,000 mainstream SUV.
-At speeds of 3 to 19 mph – as in heavy traffic with potential for driver distraction – the system automatically applies the brakes if its laser senses an impending collision.
+SMART CITY BRAKE SUPPORT It's rare to see an automatic braking system available in such an inexpensive vehicle, especially a mainstream compact SUV.
+At speeds of 3 to 19 mph – think heavy traffic, where there's a good chance drivers are distracted – the system automatically applies the brakes if its laser sensor detects an imminent collision.

 Under the Hood